-Under the hypothesis that local politicians may have an interest on who wins the national elections, a dummy variable equal to one in years in which legislative elections occurred and zero otherwise (Leg_Elect_Year) was introduced in the model.
+Under the hypothesis that local politicians may have an interest in who wins the national elections, a dummy variable equal to one in years in which legislative elections occurred and zero otherwise (Leg\Elect\Year) was introduced in the model.
 Column 5 presents the results for this specification.
 The positive and statically significant estimated coefficient associated with this variable reveals that, in fact, mayors increase capital expenditures in legislative election years.
-This suggests that local politicians also try to appear more competent before the electorate in legislative elections years in order to attract votes for the party they belong to.23
+This suggests that local politicians also try to appear more competent before the electorate in legislative elections years in order to attract votes for the party they belong to.

-The paper proceeds by estimating analogous regressions for real per capita total investment.
+The paper now proceeds by estimating analogous regressions for real per capita total investment.
 As can be seen in Table 3 results are essentially the same.
 Local politicians increase investment expenditures before municipal elections, particularly in balloting years.
-Municipalities governed by mayors belonging to the party that dominates the municipal assembly spend more on investment items than more politically fragmented municipalities.
-Finally, investment expenditures are higher in legislative election years.
-It should however be noted that in regression results presented in columns 2, 4 and 5 there is weak evidence that mayors who are running again for office increase investment expenditures in pre electoral periods more than those who are not re-running.
-This effect is nevertheless only visible in the years immediately before elections (ReCanYear_Bef_Elect).
+Municipalities governed by mayors belonging to the party that dominates the municipal assembly spend more on investment items than more